 Mr. Roddy has held a number of senior positions and directorships with companies in various industries.
 He served as President and CEO and Director of Ontario Bus Industries Inc. in 1994, and from 1989 to 1993 was President and Chief Operating Officer and Director of Slater Industries Inc. From 1985 to 1989 he held various positions with Campeau Corporation, including President, Chief Financial Officer and Chief Operating Officer and Director, and served in the roles of Chief Financial Officer, Executive Vice President and Chief Operating Officer and Director of Peoples Jewellers Limited between 1967 and 1984.
 Mr. Roddy has also held directorships with numerous public and not-for-profit corporations.
-He received his Chartered Accountant designation in 1967.
+He received his Chartered Accountant designation in 1967 and is a member of the Institute of Corporate Directors.